Marketing and content design.

 Let’s be honest, implementing a CRM system by yourself can be a challenging task.
 Especially for bigger companies where there are many people involved in the sales process.

 Without an experienced expert, companies may struggle to create an optimal CRM setup that would help them with their daily work.

-Blue Media provides solutions designed to handle electronic transactions and support online sales.
+The customer provides solutions designed to handle electronic transactions and support online sales.
 With over 20 years of experience, they’ve been helping their private and corporate clients with processing online payments.

-Blue Media started implementing the system on their own.
+The customer started implementing the system on their own.
 Unfortunately, no one at the company had the experience needed with setting up the system or creating automation workflows.

 Having worked with the system for a while, they realized that they’re not using Pipedrive effectively.
 It turned out that three different sales departments were using the tool in a different way.
 The funnels, custom fields, and deals were not tracked properly.
 Activities weren’t recorded in the system.
 To sum up, they used the system in a non-structured way and it resulted in a lot of confusion.
 They wasted time and the tool didn’t really do the job it was supposed to do.

 To no surprise, the reporting wasn’t accurate either.
 The customer data wasn’t as easy to find as it should.
 Implementing the CRM system without setting up proper funnels creates a lot of additional work for the team.
 Not having usage rules in place